-The Cayman Islands of the West Indies is an autonomous overseas territory which belongs to Great Britain and is located in the south of Cuba and the northwest parts of Jamaica.
-There are three main islands in the Cayman Islands (Grand Cayman, Little Cayman and Cayman-Brack, with Georgetown as the capital of the Cayman Islands on the Grand Cayman).
-The population of all the islands is pretty small, around 52 000 inhabitants.
-Also, worth to mention that almost half of the population come from Latin America, the majority working in the tourism industry.
+The Cayman Islands of the West Indies is an autonomous overseas territory that belongs to Great Britain and is located in the south of Cuba and the northwest parts of Jamaica.
+There are three islands in the Cayman Islands (Grand Cayman, Little Cayman and Cayman Brac, with George Town as the capital of the Cayman Islands on the Grand Cayman).
+The population of all the islands is pretty small, around 66 000 inhabitants.
+Also, worth mentioning that almost half of the population come from Latin America, the majority working in the tourism industry.

 2. Is it safe to travel to the Cayman Islands?

-Weather in the Cayman Islands is one of the favourite features of the city among its visitors.
-But what is the best time to travel Cayman Islands?
-Rainy season in islands starts from May and continues until October and the dry season is November through April.
+Weather in the Cayman Islands is one of the favourite features of the islands.
+But what is the best time to travel to the Cayman Islands?
+The rainy season in islands starts from May and continues until October, and the dry season is November through April.
 However, it does not necessarily mean that at those separate periods, it rains regularly or occasionally.
-Throughout summer it is normal to experience intermittent afternoon rains and sometimes morning storms, so being prepared for rain is always a big plus.
-It is also worth to mention that for western areas of the island’s rainfall rate appears to be higher.
-For the Cayman Islands weather an annual winter temperature of 75-85 ° f, and a summer temperature of 80-95 degrees is something to expect.
-As our research shows us, it is a bit hard to tell what is the best time to travel Cayman Islands as some people might prefer sunbathing over tropical rains, whilst others want to dive into a different type of adventure.
+Throughout summer, it is normal to experience intermittent afternoon rains and sometimes morning storms, so be prepared for rain is always a big plus.
+It is also worth mentioning that for western areas of the island’s rainfall rate appears to be higher.
+For the Cayman Islands weather, an annual winter temperature of 75-85 ° F and a summer temperature of 80-95 ° F is something to expect.
+As our research shows us, it is a bit hard to tell what is the best time to travel to the Cayman Islands as some people might prefer sunbathing over tropical rains, whilst others want to dive into a different type of adventure.

 5. What to eat in the Cayman Islands?